DESK / VANGUARD PLATFORM

 Where the platform falls behind Fidelity and Schwab

 Interface and customer service.
-Vanguard's web and mobile interfaces have improved but remain less polished than Fidelity, Schwab, or modern fintechs.
+The web and mobile interfaces have improved but remain less polished than Fidelity, Schwab, or modern fintechs.
 Customer service phone wait times can be long.
 For investors who value smooth digital experience, this is a real factor.

 DESK Q&A